Together (Tommy Flanagan and Kenny Barron album)

-Together is a studio album by pianists Tommy Flanagan and Kenny Barron which was digitally recorded in late 1978 and first released on the Japanese Denon label in 1979.
+Together is a studio album by pianists Tommy Flanagan and Kenny Barron, digitally recorded in late 1978 and released on the Japanese Denon label in 1979.

 Reception

-In his review on AllMusic, Scott Yanow notes "The two masterful pianists perform six vintage jazz standards with plenty of swing and spontaneous moments yet without making the ensembles too cluttered or crowded.
+In his review on AllMusic, Scott Yanow notes, "The two masterful pianists perform six vintage jazz standards with plenty of swing and spontaneous moments yet without making the ensembles too cluttered or crowded.
 In addition to their talents, both Flanagan and Barron prove to have very alert ears.
 Recommended".